 To celebrate the milestone, the museum hosted “The Big Reveal” on Oct.
 8 featuring twelve jewelry masterpieces made with some of the gemstones from that historic find.
 There’s also 100.15-carat large tourmaline gem on display, as well as other treasures—yes, from the Dunton Mine Quarry—for sale at the museum store.

 Forays in tourmaline mining since the ’70s haven’t produced significant supplies, thus making the Maine tourmaline supply rare and more valuable.

-Elwyn Wooster, owner of Unique Rock Shop in Verona Island, Maine, notes that a Maine jeweler shouldn’t be without Maine tourmalines, particularly the watermelon variety.
+Elwyn Wooster, owner of Unique Rock Shop in Verona Island, Maine, notes that a Maine jeweler shouldn’t be without Maine tourmalines, particularly the pink and green bi-color and watermelon varieties.
 “Back in the ’70s, they had so much of it, figuring that would be the tip of the iceberg.
 But, since then, because of short supply, the price on good quality gemstones goes up every year.”

 These days, Wooster sells fine quality Maine tourmalines for about $500 a carat.
-Most people prefer the traditional pink and green gemstones, but a very rare blue color sold a few weeks ago.
+Most people prefer the watermelons or bi-color pink-and-greens, but a very rare blue color sold a few weeks ago.
 The most common—and less expensive—tourmalines are black, but no less desirable.